MaximeLionel/csapp/3_7 Procedures.md

     1212:       c3                      ret
 ```
 * Ok, now let's detect how the program deal with the local variables:
-	* for swap_add function, the program store the local varibles into registers:
+	* for swap_add function, the program store the local variables into registers, instead of allocating new stack frame for local variables:
 	```
 	116d:       48 8b 07                mov    (%rdi),%rax          # rax = *(rdi) - *xp
 	1170:       48 8b 16                mov    (%rsi),%rdx          # rdx = *(rsi) - *yp